i-brnrd/patchLSD/TASK.md

         * [EEG Stream](#eeg-data)

 ## Overview
 The task is designed to elucidate switching behaviour as a function of time linked reward rates.
 To place the following in context, read the <a  href="https://doi.org/10.1038/ncomms12327"  target="_blank">original paper</a> and play a few rounds of the task in the <a  href="https://i-brnrd.github.io/patchLSD/"  target="_blank">web version</a>.

-On load, the Main Menu will appear.
-Two modes are available to the experimenter or participant; [Training (A, B & C)](#training) & [Task](#task-1).\
+On load, the Main Menu will appear, with two modes available, [Training (A, B & C)](#training) & [Task](#task-1).\
-If training mode is selected, no data is stored or written out.
-On devices, the task can be paused and restarted via <kbd>Esc</kbd>.
-On the <a  href="https://i-brnrd.github.io/patchLSD/"  target="_blank">web version</a>., clicking away from the browser should pause; and to return to the main menu; just refresh the browser.
+In training mode, no data is stored or written out.\

 **Task Summary**\
-Participants are presented with different patches that present rewards at different rates.
-In a patch, both reward events and non-reward events are presented.
-Between events, a fixation cross is shown.\
+Participants are presented with patches containing rewards (presented at different rates).\
-Patches consist of a coloured box.
-In non-reward events, this box is empty, and in reward events, the box is filled to a given level with an illustration of gold bars.
+Patches (coloured boxes) consist of non-reward events (empty boxes) and reward events (boxes with gold bars).
+Between events, a fixation cross is shown.

 **Blue (Changing) Environment:**\
 The **blue box** indicates a patch with a changing reward rate (i.e. the rate changes with timestep).